 The Pirchiriano Mount’s name is quite ancient and means ‘pigs’, as much as the nearby Caprasio stands for ‘goats’, and Musiné for ‘donkeys’, which may be related to ancient beliefs of the Celts who had lived in the region till the mid of the first century AD.

 Some monumental remains on the Mount witness to a story that the Pirchiriano had already been a military stronghold built by the Romans, who venerated there mostly unidentified Alpine deities.
-Longboards, who occupied the site between the sixth and the end of the seventh centuries, were successively replaced by the Carolingians who left the Pirchiriano by the end of the ninth century, giving their way to the Saracens.
+Longboards, who occupied the site between the sixth and the end of the seventh centuries, were successively replaced by the Carolingians, who left the Pirchiriano by the end of the ninth century, giving their way to the Saracens.
 Finally, the Pirchiriano Mount was entrusted to the Bishop of Torino, and by the end of the tenth century, first hermits arrived in the region and they mostly inhabited the Valley of Susa, in the north of the Pirchiriano.
-They mainly shared their desire for lives in isolation, entirely devoted to God by anchoritism of the Irish monks who sought out a deserted place in the wilderness to fulfil their mission.
-Among them there was a monk, called Giovanni Vincenzo, who was one of Saint Romuald’s (951-1027) followers and students.
-The latter was a wandering reformer of Italian monasticism and hermitages, and responsible for the so-called “Renaissance of eremitical asceticism” in Italy.
-In his mission, he was stimulated by the form of monasticism parallel to the original eremitism once founded in Egypt, which was then transplanted to Ireland.
-From there, such monastic ideas spread southwards, together with Irish monastic foundations in Europe.
+They mainly shared their desire for lives in isolation, entirely devoted to God by anchoritism of the Irish monks who had sought out a deserted place in the wilderness to fulfil their mission.
+Among hermits coming to the Valley of Susa, there was a monk, called Giovanni Vincenzo, who was one of Saint Romuald’s (951-1027) followers and students.
+The latter was a wandering reformer of Italian monasticism and hermitages, and responsible for the so-called ‘Renaissance of eremitical asceticism’ in Italy.
+In his mission, he was stimulated by the form of monasticism parallel to the original eremitism once founded in Egypt, which was then transplanted to Hiberno-Scotland (modern-day Ireland and Scotland).
+From there, such monastic ideas may have spreaded southwards, together with Irish monastic foundations in Europe.

 Giovanni Vincenzo lived in his Celle on the Mount Caprasio.
 According to his hagiography, Giovanni, later canonized as a saint, was born in Besate around the year 955, and he was around 45 years old when he died.
-The same records testify that he was appointed the fifty-seventh archbishop of Ravenna, under Pope John XIV in the year 983 with the name of John X. He held the archdiocese between 983 and 998 over the decades in which the empire was governed by the successive emperors of Otto dynasty.
+The same records testify that he was appointed the fifty-seventh archbishop of Ravenna, under Pope John XIV, in the year 983, with the name of John X. After the accounts, he held the archdiocese between 983 and 998 over the decades, in which the empire was governed by the successive emperors of Otto dynasty.
 In this period, as evidenced by the history of Ravenna, the Kingdom of Italy was united with that of Germany within the Holy Roman Empire, and Otto, one of the main Emperors of the Holy Roman Empire, set Ravenna as its capital.
 In 998, Giovanni Vincenzo retired as a hermit on Monte Caprasio in Val di Susa in the natural caves near the town of Celle, where he died around 1000 AD.